Compare and find the best Time Deposit rates and watch your money grow

 Q: How much is the documentary stamp tax?

 It is ₱1 for every ₱200 of your time deposit amount or a fraction thereof.
-This tax is charged on you upon maturity or pre-termination.
+This tax is charged upon maturity or pre-termination of your account.
 In most cases, the banks pay this tax for you if you do not make any pre-termination on your time deposit.

 Q: How much is the withholding tax that I’m going to be charged on my interest income?

 It is 20% for Philippine pesos and 7.5% for foreign currencies.
 Hence, when you receive your interest income from the bank, the withholding tax is already deducted from it.
-You will only receive 80% or 92.5% of your interest income, whatever the currency may be.
+You will only receive 80% or 92.5% of your interest income, depending on the currency.

 Q: What happens when I withdraw my time deposit earlier than the maturity date (pre-termination)?

 You will get a penalty for early withdrawal.
 In other words, you will get less than the interest income you should be getting when the time deposit is allowed to mature.
-Not to mention the documentary stamp tax that you’ll have to pay.
+You will also have to pay the documentary stamp tax.

 Q: Is Time Deposit worth investing money on?